 Barratt's estate was settled in the mid 1980’s, and his dream became a reality.
 In 1985, construction of the Hudson Library utilized proceeds from the estate and included a dedicated space for the Bascom-Louise Gallery.
 During this time, there were small exhibits and classes in that one room and programming and dreams grew.

 In 1999, the Hudson Library and the Bascom-Louise Gallery amicably decided to separate their operations.
 As an independent non-profit, the art center grew even more rapidly.
 It quadrupled its exhibit schedule over a six-year period, bringing in exceptional two- and three-dimensional work from all over the Southeast.
 Concurrent with this growth, the board started making plans to raise funds and build a dedicated own facility.
-Over the course of the next several years, funds were raised, land was purchased, plans were drawn up and construction began in 2007.
+Over the course of the next several years, funds were raised, land

 With a new name, The Bascom opened in May 2009 on the former Crane house farm property.
 The six acre park-like setting welcomes visitors of all ages and backgrounds to share art experiences and to enjoy the synergy of art and nature.